Skip to main content Skip to footer

 Program Overview

 Imagine spending months immersed in the joyful, busy, and creative work of our folk school.
 Your days as an intern are filled with coursework, projects to explore the inner workings of an educational non-profit, campus hosting and logistical wrangling, and countless moments to learn from students and instructors excited about craft.
 Our internship is a launching point for individuals interested in gaining a broad exposure to traditional Northern craft, learning about non-profit administration, and exploring their own professional pathway in education and craft.
-Ideal intern candidates are passionate about craft, curious to learn, and happy when pitching in on tasks large and small to help make our folk school run.
+Ideal intern candidates are passionate about craft, curious to learn, enthusiastic and experienced working with people, and happy when pitching in on tasks large and small to help make our folk school run.

 • Nurturing appreciation for the future of traditional craft through focused education and skill development in craft as well as through relationship building with instructors and students.